FlaxEngine/FlaxDocs/manual/release-notes/1_7/index.md

 * *Added limitation on a maximum of one license modification per calendar quarter.*

 Section `Amendments to this Agreement` has been updated to limit possible EULA modifications to once per calendar quarter (as opposed to an unlimited amount of amendments before).
-For the past 3 years, we've updated EULA only twice: both in favor of our users.
+For the past 3 years, we've updated EULA only twice: both times in favor of our users.
 We're committed to stable licensing terms that bring more trust to our clients.

 * *Added ability to keep using previous EULA version when it's amended.*